Jpease1020/unit-testing-react/PITCHME.md

 +++

   - The component is just a class.
-  - Both .instance() and Class.prototype.myFunction() let you access the functions of that class directly and test them as individual units of code and assert on exactly what they are expected to do or return.
+  - Both .instance() and Component.prototype.yourFunction() let you access the functions of that class directly and test them as individual units of code and assert on exactly what they are expected to do or return.

 ---